lemonsqueeze/score-estimator/README.md

 This uses gnugo to make an ogs [score estimator](https://github.com/online-go/score-estimator) for scoring finished games.

-One cool thing about this one, there's nothing specific about gnugo actually.
+There's nothing specific about gnugo actually, any gtp engine which understands `final_status_list dead` can be plugged in here.
-Any gtp engine which understands `final_status_list dead` command can be used instead (some may not like having final_status_list dead called out-of-the-blue though, normally this happens after a genmove where the engine passed).
+(some may not like final_status_list being called right away if they expect to have passed just before, but this is easy to work around).
+Once dead stones are known tromp-taylor counting is used to get the final ownermap.

 'make' to build.